w-bonelli/FiberWalk/README.md

 '''

-INSTRUCTIONS

-Running the demo:
+## Running the demo

-1.) make sure you have python 2.3, numpy 1.3, scipy 0.9 and networkX 1.7 properly installed
+1.) make sure you have python 2.7, numpy 1.3, scipy 0.9 and networkX 1.7 properly installed
 The Demo may run with older versions, but no guarantee

 2.) copy the files Lattice.py, FiberWalk.py and main.py to a folder your choice.